-- Give the form to the patient on a date prior to the treatment date so the patient has time to think about the decision.
-(Due to emergency treatment needs, it may not be possible to pursue this timeframe.) - Ask the patient to sign the form, although a patient signature is not necessary to prove that an informed consent discussion took place. - Retain the original form in the patient's chart to document the specific information given to the patient, then document the use of the form in the progress notes. - Give the patient a copy of the form.
+- Give the form to the patient on a date prior to the treatment date so that the patient has time to think about the decision.
+(In the event of emergency treatment needs, it may not be possible to pursue this timeframe.) - Ask the patient to sign the form, although a patient signature is not necessary to prove that an informed consent discussion took place. - Retain the original form in the patient's healthcare information record to document the specific information given to the patient, then document the use of the form in the progress notes. - Give the patient a copy of the form.